Innim/alex/README.md

 #### Configuration

-To provide more convinient way to work with project, `alex` can use some configuration.
+To provide more convenient way to work with project, `alex` can use some configuration.
 You can define configuration in your project's `pubspec.yaml`, section  `alex`, or in separate file `alex.yaml`.